Halchimer/doomlike-engine/README.md

 you then define the segments with lines starting with 'w' followed by a sector index starting at 1 if its a portal, 0 if not, 2 vertex indices and then texture informations, <br>
 and finally you define the sectors with lines starting with 's' followed by the first segment's index, the number of segments, the heights of the floor and ceiling and texture informations. <br>

+You can also define entities with lines starting with 'e' (what follows is ignored by the parser for now), and you can add components to those entities with lines starting with 'c', followed by the entity index , the component type and the component's parameters.

-A line starting with '#' is a comment. you can find an exemple level [here](demo_files/level.txt).
+A line starting with '#' is a comment.<br>
+you can find an exemple level [here](demo_files/level.txt).

 ## Controls